HamzaMouza/CheckVoisinageInterop/README.md

 ## Run FrontEnd
-After you recover the project, before the first run start by installing dependencies.
+After you recover the project, start by installing dependencies before lunching your program.
 In terminal:
 ```
 npm install